urbancompasspony/SSH2Windows/readme.md

 So PowerShell will become the main shell over SSH!

+## Some aditional tools, the first one is the most important:

-4) Download PSTools.exe and add it to PATH.
+1) Download PSTools.exe and add it to PATH.
 Put where you want.

 Download: https://docs.microsoft.com/en-us/sysinternals/downloads/pstools